OpenNMS/opennms/features/activemq/EVENTFORWARDING.md

         features:install opennms-activemq-dispatcher-config

-- Update the configuration with the broker URI of the receiver system:
+- Update the configuration with the broker URI of the receiver system: (we should probably clarify these property names in the near future)

         config:edit -f org.apache.activemq.server-dispatcher
-        config:propset broker-name [location name]
-        config:propset brokerUri tcp://[receiver IP address]:61616
+        config:propset broker-name [globally unique name for the dispatcher's broker] config:propset brokerUri tcp://[receiver IP address]:61616
         config:update